 Early prototypes required significant power to maintain magnetic fields.
 Our latest designs incorporate:

-- Superconducting elements2 – Reducing power requirements by 85%
+- Superconducting elements – Reducing power requirements by 85%

 - Field focusing geometries – Concentrating magnetic energy where needed